Benjamin Looi

 What it actually does

-• Device management — Save your machines with names and MAC addresses so you don't have to remember them.
-There's a full CRUD API at /api/devices.
+• Device management: Save machines with names and MAC addresses so you do not have to remember them.
+There is a full CRUD API at /api/devices.

 The setup